Llanthony Secunda Priory: History

-In 1135 after persistent attacks from the local Welsh population, the monks of Llanthony Priory retreated to Gloucester where they founded a secondary cell, called Llanthony Secunda.
+In 1135 after persistent attacks from the local Welsh population, the canons of Llanthony Priory retreated to Gloucester where they founded a secondary cell, called Llanthony Secunda.

-Llanthony Secunda was known for cheese-making, in 1502 the Archbishop of Canterbury and the Prior of Llanthony gave presents of "Lanthony Cheese" to Elizabeth of York, the wife of Henry VII.
+Llanthony Secunda was known for cheese-making; in 1502 the Archbishop of Canterbury and the Prior of Llanthony gave presents of "Lanthony Cheese" to Elizabeth of York, the wife of Henry VII.
 In 1530 the prior of Llanthony at Gloucester sent "cheese, carp and baked lampreys" to King Henry VIII at Windsor.
 It was customary at the commencement of the fishing season to send the sovereign the first lamprey caught in the river.
 The intermittent custom of the City of Gloucester to present the sovereign at Christmas with a lamprey pie with a raised crust may have originated in the time of King Henry I, who was inordinately fond of lamprey and who frequently held his court at Gloucester during the Christmas season.
 At the Dissolution of the Monasteries the priory and its lands near Gloucester were granted by the Crown to Arthur Porter.

 Humpty Dumpty

-During the Siege of Gloucester a Royalist cannon, shipped in from Holland to Bristol and from there to Gloucester, was placed on the walls of Llanthony Secunda and directed at Gloucester's City Wall.
+During the Siege of Gloucester, a Royalist cannon, shipped in from Holland to Bristol and from there to Gloucester, was placed on the walls of Llanthony Secunda and directed at Gloucester's City Wall.
 It was hoped by the besieging monarch, Charles I, that this cannon would break the siege and win him control of the city.
-The cannon misfired and exploded on the first shot.
-Some believe this to be the origin of the Humpty Dumpty nursery rhyme; but this is disputed.
-The true origins of Humpty Dumpty are unknown but the idea that it refers to the Royalist cannon during the Siege of Gloucester is often cited as fact.
+The cannon misfired, however, exploding on the first shot.
+Some believe this to have been the origin of the Humpty Dumpty nursery rhyme, but this is disputed.
+The true origins of Humpty Dumpty are unknown, but the idea that it refers to the Royalist cannon during the Siege of Gloucester is still often cited as fact.